ErikBean/cribbagePatch/README.md

 realtime cribbage game

 Refactor TODO:
-1. Hide scoreboard before hands counted
+1.
-2. BUG: refreshing page allows hand to be counted twice
+2. Player could figure out myHand/theirHand props just from num and state in selectors
 3. Need to display scoreboard runs as not JSON array
-4. Fifteens could be computed faster by converting hand to integers FIRST!
+4.
-5.
+5. Need better way to deploy; webpack prod config or something
 6.
-7.
+7. Hide scoreboard before hands counted ?
-8.
+8. Hide/grey out previously pegged cards after first pegging round ?

 Rules TODO / Roadmap:
-1. Hide/grey out previously pegged cards after first pegging round
+1. Need a way to tell other player to show opponent's crib.
+Just wait for opp points to update?
-2. DONE!
-Show both hands after pegging over
+2.
-3. Show total hand points, and add to score DONE!
+3.
-5. Reveal the crib, and show the score
+5.
 6. Need a way to goto the next round
 7. New prompt for P2 dealing the cards, (round other than first)
 8.